Jewish Messiah Prophecy Reveals the Hebrew Messiah

 The U.S. Government is another example.
 It has three different branches: Executive, Legislative and Judicial, performing three different functions, but here is only ONE U.S. government.

 Although there are three separate Persons in the Tri-unity God, they function in perfect unison as ONE GOD.
 Each Person is equal in form and power to the other two but each Person performs a different function.
 The three Persons of the Tri-unity God are the Father, Son and the Spirit.
-The Father is in charge, however.
+The Father is in charge.

-The Jewish Messiah had to have a Person of the Tri-unity God in place of his human Father or else he would be imperfect like Adam.
+The Hebrew Messiah had to have a Person of the Tri-unity God in place of his human Father or else he would be imperfect like Adam.
 That’s why the Messiah had to be born of a virgin with his human father replaced by God the Spirit.

 So the question "What is the Messiah?" has been answered.
 He is the Son of God incarnate -- taking on human form.